Hotels are slashing rates to entice customers. If you know where to look, it’s possible to grab five-star places at a

 If you search using the postcode or location of a Premier Inn, it automatically shows you the nearest hotel.
 However, change the 'sort by' toggle to 'lowest price' and you can find the best bargains in that area as the first option.

-We found prices at two Leeds city centre Premier Inns varied drastically.
-While one had rooms for £60 a night, less than half a mile away, rooms were going for £29.
+We found prices at two Newcastle city centre Premier Inns varied drastically.
+While one had rooms for £59 a night, just half a mile away, rooms were going for £25.